charmoniumQ/PROBE/docs/benchmark_suite/README.md

 Provenance data can provide crucial information about the hardware and software environments in which a code is executed.
 The use cases for this data are numerous, and many different tools for collecting it have independently developed.
 What has been lacking, however, is a rigorous comparison of those available tools and the extent to which they are practically usable in CSE application contexts^[DSK: usable globally or perhaps in particular situations?].
 In an effort to summarize the state of the art and to establish goalposts for future research in this area, our paper makes the following contributions:

 - *A rapid review on available system-level provenance collectors*.
-  We identify 45 provenance collectors from prior work, identify their method-of-operation, and reproduce the ones that meet specific criteria.
+  We identify 45 provenance collectors from prior work, classify their method-of-operation, and reproduce the ones that meet specific criteria.
   We successfully reproduced 9 out of 15 collectors that met our criteria.

 - *A benchmark suite for system-level provenance collectors*: